Data Structures: The Bit Array

 Conclusion

-The present structure supports checking the status of a bit, as well as setting and unsetting bits in an idempotent manner, all in constant time.
+And there you have it, all the basic building blocks needed to put together your own bit array.
+It isn't a very complicated data structure, but it is quite useful, and not often discussed in college data structures courses.
+Our structure supports checking the status of a bit, as well as setting and unsetting bits in an idempotent manner, all in constant time.
 It is fixed size, but that would be pretty easy to adjust by using a dynamic array type, rather than a fixed one, for storing the bytes.

 Some other possible extensions to this structure would be clustering bits into logical groups.
 For example, you may want to have each index point to 3 bits of status information, rather than just 1.
 Or perhaps you want to be able to bulk operate on chunks of the map, or unset the entire thing in one call.
-Once you understand the basics (outlined above) of how bit arrays work, all of these operations are pretty straightforward to implement, and I’d encourage you to try your hand at adding them in.
+Once you understand the basics of how bit arrays work, all of these operations are pretty straightforward to implement, and I'd encourage you to try your hand at adding them in.

 A Note on the C++ Standard Library